ubie-oss/terraform-provider-lightdash/README.md

 To compile the provider, run `go install`.
 This will build the provider binary and place it in the `$GOPATH/bin` directory.

-To update or generate new documentation, use the `go generate` command.
+To update or generate new documentation, use the `make gen-docs` command.

 For running the full suite of Acceptance tests, which create actual resources and may incur costs, execute: